 Native forests contribute to climate change mitigation through storage of carbon in forests.
-Storage of carbon in forest products harvested from sustainably managed forests and use of those forest products contributes further to mitigation of climate change.
+Storage of carbon in forest products harvested from sustainably managed forests and use of those forest products can further contribute to mitigation of climate change.

-Silvicultural management of the forest to retain its productive capacity in the face of climate change requires addressing potential damage agents such as weeds, pests and diseases, protecting forest soils and adapting silviculture to address changes in water availability.
-These issues are addressed in Guiding principle for ecosystem health and vitality and Guiding principles for soil and water.
+Silvicultural management of the forest to retain its productive capacity in the face of climate change requires addressing potential damaging agents such as weeds, pests and diseases, protecting forest soils and adapting silviculture to address changes in water availability.
+These issues are addressed in Guiding principles for ecosystem health and vitality and Guiding principles for soil and water.